JohnVrNas/JohnVrNas/README.md

 ## Hi there 👋

-- 🛐 Currently working for my mom as a housekeeper
+- 🛐 Currently working for my mom as a househusband
 - 👨🏼‍💻 Studying Object Oriented Programming
 - ⚡ Always learning new things
 - 🤖 Learning PHP and JavaScript